 From the Department Chair

-I invite you to visit individual faculty websites and engage in discussion to identity opportunities for education or research collaboration.
+I invite you to visit individual faculty websites and engage in discussion to identify opportunities for education or research collaboration.
 I welcome prospective students and alumni to visit the department and meet with our faculty, staff, and graduate students.

 I look forward to working with you on strengthening our program and building a productive and rewarding future.

 - Agricultural Automation Engineering: Develop engineering solutions for processes and equipment to meet the needs in specialty crop production.
 [Learn more about Agricultural Automation Engineering]

 - Bioenergy and Bioproducts Engineering: Develop engineering processes to produce useful, high-value products from the byproducts of agricultural operations and other sources of plant biomass.
 [Learn more about Bioenergy and Bioproducts Engineering]

-- Food Engineering: The application of engineering to the production of safe, nutritious food. [more]
+- Food Engineering: The application of engineering to the production of safe, nutritious food.
+[Learn more about Food Engineering]

-- Land, Air, Water Resources and Environmental Engineering (LAWREE): Engineering applications related to hydrologic processes at the field level or at the scale of large water sheds.
+- Land, Air, Water Resources and Environmental Engineering (LAWREE): Engineering applications related to hydrologic processes at the field level or at the scale of large watersheds.
 Application of engineering and biological principles to the study the environmental impact of managed biological systems, including agriculture, confined animal operations, aquaculture, and natural resources.
 [Learn more about Land, Air, Water Resources and Environmental Engineering]

-Ph.D. and M.S. in Biological and Agricultural Engineering
+PhD and MS in Biological and Agricultural Engineering